DougBurke/astroprop/README.md

 # Comparing chains

 The `infochain` and `comparechain` executables provide *very basic* information on chains: at present just the number of keys.
+The `dumpchains` executable lists the triples along with the count in a very simple manner, as it's just intended for diagnosing issues (it could do something useful, like create JSON output, but I'll leave that until I need it).

 # Combining chains